Israeli MP condemns eviction of Palestinians in Sheikh Jarrah

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Israeli Parliament Knesset’s senior member Mossi Raz has condemned Israel’s decision to evict Palestinian families from their homes in Sheikh Jarrah by calling them "unjust".
+ISLAMABAD: Israeli Parliament Kenesset’s senior member Mossi Raz has condemned Israel’s decision to evict Palestinian families from their homes in Sheikh Jarrah by calling them “unjust”.

 Speaking exclusively to Geo News from Jerusalem, Mossi Raz said, “We have to reverse this decision and let Palestinians stay in the place they have lived for the past seventy years.”